webplatform/docs/concepts/programming/variables_in_javascript/index.md

 When you declare a variable outside of any function, it is called a ''global'' variable, because it is available to any other code in the current document.
 When you declare a variable within a function, it is called a ''local'' variable, because it is available only within that function.

-JavaScript does not have [/en-US/docs/JavaScript/Guide/Statements#Block_Statement block statement] scope; rather, it will be local to the code that the block resides within.
+JavaScript does not have block statement scope; rather, it will be local to the code that the block resides within.
 For example the following code will log <code>5</code>, because the scope of <code>x</code> is the function (or global context) within which <code>x</code> is declared, not the block, which in this case is an <code>if</code> statement.

  if (true) {
    var x = 5;